2012–13 UNLV Runnin' Rebels basketball team

 The 2012–13 UNLV Runnin' Rebels men's basketball team represented the University of Nevada, Las Vegas during the 2012–13 NCAA Division I men's basketball season.
 The team was coached by Dave Rice, in his second year with the Runnin' Rebels.
-They played their home games at the Thomas & Mack Center on UNLV's main campus in Las Vegas, Nevada and were a member of the Mountain West Conference.
+They played their home games at the Thomas & Mack Center on UNLV's main campus in Las Vegas, Nevada and were members of the Mountain West Conference.
 They finished with a record of 25–10 overall, 10–6 in Mountain West play to finish in third place.
-They advanced to the championship game of the Mountain West tournament where they lost to New Mexico.
-They received an at-large bid in the 2013 NCAA tournament where they lost in the second round to California.
+They advanced to the championship game of the Mountain West tournament, where they lost to New Mexico.
+They received an at-large bid to the 2013 NCAA tournament, where they lost in the second round to California.